NIRSpec Traditional Detector Readout Mode

 The JWST NIRSpec traditional readout mode is also used for the near-infrared detectors in NIRCam and NIRISS.
 Two readout patterns are available for NIRSpec science observations in traditional readout mode, and 3 additional patterns were added for target acquisition.

-Readout of a full NIRSpec detector (2048 × 2048 pixels) in the traditional mode is performed with 4 outputs simultaneously (Noutputs = 4, see Figure 1).
-Each of these 4 outputs reads a rectangular area of the detector (2048 pixel rows × 512 pixel columns), and the total time needed to read the entire SCA (a.k.a. the frame time) is 10.73677 s.
+Readout of a full NIRSpec detector (2048 × 2048 pixels) in the traditional mode is performed with 4 output channels simultaneously (Noutputs = 4, see Figure 1).
+Each of these 4 channels reads a rectangular area of the detector (2048 pixel rows × 512 pixel columns), and the total time needed to read the entire SCA (a.k.a. the frame time) is 10.73677 s.
 The orange border in Figure 1 indicates the 4 rows and columns of reference pixels (not to scale), which are insensitive to light.
 During the readout, each row is read one pixel at a time, beginning with the pixels along the bottom marked with small open black squares in Figure 1.
 Arrows show the default scan directions; pixels are read in fast scan and then slow scan directions.
 Readout of a subarray is done using just a single output, and the frame time for a subarray depends on its size.

 The other NIRSpec readout mode, IRS2, has a superior noise performance and is recommended for all science cases that are not in danger of saturating.